Search this Site

 Roger subsequently had his own collage of characters sketched by Reedon, namely "Sedgefield Characters 1994".
 I am sure some are still recognisable to those residents who have lived here since the late 80's and early 90's.

-Gerry Stavros who owned the Forest Lodge complex also commissioned Reedon to paint some pictures of notable Sedgefield places that were disappearing as time went by.
+Gerry Stavros who owns the Forest Lodge complex also commissioned Reedon to paint some pictures of notable Sedgefield places that were disappearing as time went by.
 Some that had already gone Reedon painted from old photos.
-Gerry now lives in Wilderness but he has those pictures still.
+Gerry lived on a small-holding on Wilderness Heights for some time where I visited him and he allowed me to take photographs of them.
+He has since returned to live in Sedgefield again.
+He has those pictures still.

 In appreciation of the care that he received from the nursing sisters and residents, he had meticulously drafted a codicil to his will in his own handwriting in order to make a contribution to the nursing service facilities.